bitboxer/bitboxer.de/_posts/2010-06-12-dont-just-hate-write-bug-reports.markdown

 information about coming features.

 You can still rate that app in two days and say that the customer support is awful.
-But at least you have more to write than "this is shit" :) .
+But at least you have more to write than "this is shit" :smile: .

 And for god's sake don't use _#fail_ for minor mistakes.
 I have seen a lot of "the button xy in that app is on the left, not on the right #fail"-kind of